luisnmartins/feup-comp/README.md

 There is a script that iterates through each file from working folder and runs all the necessary commands to compile and execute each yal file.

-PS: It does not work with files which filename and module name are different because the generated class file has the module name as filename.
+PS: It does not work with files which filename and module name are different because the generated class file filename is the same as the class name.

 ## Task Distribution